 In cases where the referee has requested well-defined changes to the manuscript that do not appear to require extensive further experiments, we may request a revised manuscript that addresses the referees’ concerns.
 The decision letter will specify a deadline.

 In cases where the referees’ concerns are more wide-ranging, we will typically reject the manuscript.
-If the consensus is that the manuscript is of potential interest to the medium, however, they may express interest in seeing a future resubmission.
-The resubmitted manuscript may be sent back to the original referees or new referees.
+However, if the consensus is that the manuscript is of potential interest to the medium, they may express interest in seeing a future resubmission.
+The resubmitted manuscript may be returned to the original or new referees.
 In such cases, revised manuscripts will not retain their earlier submission date.